 2) BAM probabilistically estimates discharge via Bayesian inference and a Hamiltonian Monte Carlo sampling scheme.
 It returns a full posterior distribution of predicted discharge given inputs of river width (using AMHG physics) or river width and height (using Manning’s equation).
 Hagemann et al. (2017) enabled BAM to invert Manning’s equation and/or AMHG, as controlled by user choices.
 The algorithm also allows a ‘switch’, where AMHG is turned on for rivers when AMHG is deemed suitably strong as determined automatically from input data (Text S1, Hagemann et al., 2017).
 The ‘switch’ implementation was used on the SWOT-simulated rivers, while AMHG-only was used in the Mackenzie River basin.

 3) Equations 1 and 2 are the Bayesian likelihood functions inverted within BAM to estimate Q. Equation 1 is Manning’s and Equation 2 is AMHG, after updating the physical flow law for AMHG to reflect new findings on the physical basis of AMHG (Brinkerhoff et al. 2019- Text S1).
-This is detailed in Text S1 .
+This is detailed in Text S1..